 Once final approvals & payment have been received, it generally takes 4-7 business days to complete the project.
+During busy times there could be longer delays but we will always inform you before your order if projects are taking longer than the normal 4-7 business days.
 Please let us know if you are on a tight time-line.
 Depending on the shop schedule, we may be able to help expedite your project for you.
 We don’t play the games with 50-60-70-100% RUSH ORDER FEES that many online companies use to compensate for their “Bait & switch LOW prices”.
 We refuse to threaten to sit on an order for two to three weeks to pressure customers to pay “RUSH” fees.
 If it is in our que, it gets done asap.
 If you are a prior client wanting a reprint of the same design (different color shirt or ink is OK) then it can be as quick as 1-2 days if the order isn’t too large.

 Will you PRINT even this design???

-We too inevitably get the request for t-shirts with Nike, Adidas, pro & college sport teams (Go Cards!!!!) and SOOO many other trademarked/copyrighted designs.
+We too inevitably get the request for t-shirts with Nike, Adidas, pro & college sport teams (Go Cards!!!!) and SOOO many other trademarked/copyrighted designs for illegal resale as "official" merchandise.
 No way, no how!
 UNLESS, you have the written consent of the owners of the trademarked/copyrighted material.
 But please be prepared to provide us proof that will need to be verified by us.
-Many of these organizations/companies companies are aggressively watching for printers who are breaking the law.
-Having met a few screen printers who got caught (mostly small jobs), it seems the industry standard, after one getting one warning, is to pay a $15,000 settlement or go to court and spend $25,000 trying to defend yourself against a highly egroup of lawyers.
-Even for a 50 shirt order where you made only $75 bucks!!
-So again I say, NO WAY!!!
-If any other screen printers are reading this DON’T RISK IT!!!
+The last thing you want is our inquiry to alert an organization of a designer requesting copyrighted material be produced.

 What about misprints, will I get 30 shirts if I order 30?